samfrances/udacity-conference/README.md

 ud858
 =====

-Course code for Building Scalable Apps with Google App Engine in Python class
+Exercises for the Udacity course, "Developing Scalable Apps in Python".